St Mary's Church, Scarborough: History

 The church was built in the 12th century.
 It was once a large church with two towers (west and central), but was largely destroyed during the siege of Scarborough Castle in the English Civil War.
 The church was rebuilt in the late 17th century and restored in the mid 19th century.
 The building now has a square tower at the east end, replacing the former central tower, and a series of stone vaulted side chapels on the south side.
 The internal walls are almost covered with late 18th century and early 19th-century wall monuments, including one by Roubiliac to Elizabeth Craven.

 The chancel was rebuilt c.1450 and subsequently destroyed in the Civil War, with some remains on the east end.
 During the Civil War, the churchyard was used as a base to fire cannons at the castle, with the castle returning fire.
 The tower collapsed in 1645 and was rebuilt in 1670.
 The church was heavily restored in the 19th century and is now about half the size it once was.

+The large seven-light east window was designed and manufactured by York-based master glassmaker Harry Stammers and installed in 1958.
+On the theme of the Benedicite, it depicts the totality of creation praising its maker.